 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any routine expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

-Atlas International covers for an acute onset of a pre-existing condition for persons below the age of 70 years up to overall policy maximum.
+Atlas International covers for an acute onset of pre-existing conditions, for persons below the age of 80 years up to overall policy maximum.

 Prescription drugs are covered like any other eligible medical expenses.